beta-bytes/bbmicro/README.md

 Input is a, b, up, down, left, right.
 We can work on providing a mechanism to map these to controllers or different keys.
 You acces input via the ```btn``` and ```btnp``` methods.

+## Running and building

+### Windows
+To run the project, use ```cargo run```.
+If you want to distribute a build, ```cargo build``` (with release to strip debugging symbols).

+Then copy the executable that was built along with the dlls copied into the folder by the build process.
+This should be a distributable folder that will run on a new machine.

+### Other OSs

+Coming soon!